Family hit by 'heartless' deportation

 A Balclutha meatworker says a clerical error may be responsible for the looming "heartless'' deportation of his disabled wife.

-The following year he was joined by Firoza, and their then-teenage son - now 26 and also working at Finegand.
+The following year he was joined by Begum, and their then-teenage son - now 26 and also working at Finegand.

 Initially in 2016, he was concerned Immigration NZ might refuse their annual working visas, due to his wife's new medical status.